foggykitchen/terraform-az-fk-private-endpoint/examples/01_private_blob_with_private_endpoint/README.md

 Blob Containers are created to define **data intent**, not consumption.

-Integration with compute services (VMs, AKS, CI/CD pipelines) is introduced in later examples.
+Integration with compute services (VMs, AKS, CI/CD pipelines) is intentionally out of scope for this example.

 ---